 The primary source of funding for the school has been from the ESFA in the form of the General Annual Grant (GAG), capital grants and other grants.
-2019/20 was a challenging year in terms of financial planning.
+2020/21 was a challenging year in terms of financial planning.
 Although the budget was formulated on a zero based approach, estimates had to be based on the best information available at the time.
-Being in a new building requires a substantial period of time to elapse before we could have certainty in relation to those fixed non-staffing costs such as utilities.
+We continue to learn and acclimatize to a new building, time needs to elapse before we can establish with certainty the related fixed non-staffing costs such as utilities.